GoodM4ven/PATCH_PACKAGE_FILAMENT_leaflet-map-picker/README.md

 ### Preparing the models

-To use the LeafletMapPicker component, you need to prepare your database and model to store geographical coordinates.
+To use the MapTiler field component, you need to prepare your database and model to store geographical coordinates.
 The component stores location data as a JSON string in the format `[lat, lng]`.

 ```php
 namespace App\Models;